You are viewing a story from harrypotterfanfiction.com

 Outside the castle evil waits, you all know of whom I speak.

-He grows strong as you divide, and the havoc he will wreak!
+HE grows strong as you divide.
+Such havoc he will wreak!

 Now I have given warning and you must all beware,